cparsons9712/BusyBees/README.md

 <br>
 And then I started time blocking.
 I set out and made a general schedule and each section had its own dedicated to-do list.
 Anytime I thought of something unrelated I could tell myself it wasn't time for that.
 It changed my life.
 <br>
 I tried many productivity apps but none of them quite fit the bill.
 I couldn't find an app that did exactly what I wanted.
-I decided to make my own and Busy Bees was born!
+I decided to make my own and Bee Productive was born!

-Here's why Busy Bees just works better:
+Here's why Bee Productive just works better:

 - You stay focused on the task at hand and don't get sidetracked with random tasks.
 - When it's time to relax you can do so without guilt because you are doing exactly what your supposed to be doing.